To access the Kentico administration interface, type /Admin after your site's domain into the browser address bar (for example)

 Keyboard shortcut: F1

 Expands a menu where you can adjust the settings and preferences of your user account.

 Also allows you to Sign Out of the administration interface, which takes you to the live website as an anonymous visitor.

-To learn which browsers are supported by the Kentico administration interface, see Requirements for the Kentico administration interface.
+To learn which browsers are supported by the Kentico administration interface, see Kentico administration interface requirements.